Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 	- can we describe DAO identity like Cooperative identity?
 		- can we use principles to establish identity like the Cooperative principles?
 	- what are the general characteristics of a DAO?
+	- What are the expected practices of a DAO?
+		- How do real-world DAOs fall short of these expectations?
 1. Can we develop an instrument to benchmark and compare DAOs?
 	1. What is a good basis to compare one DAO to another?
 		1. Should the instrument assess adherence to the principles?
 Or what should the instrument assess specifically?
-		2. %%@charles: I feel like DAO Identity is a good benchmark because it can establish a standard that all DAOs, in theory, should strive to meet, regardless of their industry or operational structures, and provide some clarity on norms for DAOs%%
+		2. %%@charles: I feel like DAO Identity is a good norm because it can establish a standard that all DAOs, in theory, should strive to meet, regardless of their industry or operational structures%%
 	2. How can the instrument (or the results of the instrument) provide benefits to others?
 2. ...